brightbox/docs.brightbox.com/content/guides/manager/getting-started.md

 #### Your server is now active

 At this point your server is active and if you have an IPv6 internet connection, you can ssh into it directly using the IPv6 dns name.
-Our official Ubuntu images are pre-instled with a user named `ubuntu`:
+Our official Ubuntu images are pre-installed with a user named `ubuntu`:

     $ ssh -l ubuntu ipv6.srv-c3cmw.gb1.brightbox.com
     The authenticity of host 'ipv6.srv-c3cmw.gb1.brightbox.com (2a02:1348:14c:e18:24:19ff:fef0:3862)' can't be established.